What are scenario-based interview questions?

 Common types of scenario-based interview questions

-Typical questions focus on problem-solving, communication, and leadership.
+Typical questions focus on a candidate's problem-solving skills, critical thinking skills, communication, and leadership.
 Try to show your critical thinking and analytical skills when responding.

 - Managing tight deadlines: Managing deadlines well is essential in many jobs.
 Employers are looking for candidates who prioritise the right tasks under pressure.
-They expect you to show adaptability when handling high workloads.
+They expect you to show adaptability when handling high workloads and manage expectations with clients.
 Explain your strategies for prioritising tasks and improving efficiency.
 A strong response shows logical decision-making and the ability to deliver results on time.

 - Dealing with mistakes at work: Try to share a specific mistake and explain the lesson learned.
 A strong response highlights accountability and the ability to improve from feedback.
 Employers want to see candidates who take responsibility for their mistakes and correct them fast.
 Showing signs of resilience and professionalism helps.